emojitracker/emojitrack-web-react/CONTRIBUTING.md

 ### Project Focus and Management

-This project is currently in an intial focus towards the end goal of restoring basic functionality of the main Emojitracker.com site.
+This project is currently in an initial focus towards the end goal of restoring basic functionality of the main Emojitracker.com site.

 -   A series of small, atomic changes, in order, towards the goal.